OpenCommonSense/CommonSensePortalSite/docs/benchmarks/benchmarks.md

 {: .fs-5 .fw-300 }

 We present a comprehensive collection of datasets for testing commonsense reasoning ability.
-They are gourped by different fomulations, and covered a wide range of aspects: properties of common objects, real-life situations, elementry science, social skills, etc.
+They are grouped by different formulations, and covered a wide range of aspects: properties of common objects, real-life situations, elementary science, social skills, etc.

+## Table of contents
+{: .no_toc .text-delta }

+- TOC
+{:toc}

+---

 | Name | Focus | Format |  SotA vs. Human
 | :------------:| :-----: | :------: | :----------: | :-------: | :-----------: |